-- Sends products from one place to another by truck, rail, vessel, or airplane. - Uses the hazardous materials regulations to determine the product's: - Identification number
+- Sends products from one place to another by truck, rail, vessel or airplane.

+- · Uses the hazardous materials regulations to determine the product's:

 - Proper shipping name.

 - Hazard class.

+- Identification number.

 - Packing group.

 - Correct packaging.

 - Correct label and markings.

-- Correct placards.
+- Provides correct placards.

-- Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.
+- Packages, marks and labels the materials; prepares shipping papers; provides emergency response information; and supplies placards.

-- Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).
+- Certifies on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).